ICHydro/anaconda/installation/README.md

 ### Windows

-If you use LAMP on a Windows operating system, it can also be referred to as WAMP.
-WAMP means the usage of LAMP open source web development on a windows operating system.

-In order to install LAMP on Windows, follow the steps in the chronological order as shown below:
+To install LAMP on Windows:

-* Download the installation file from <http://www.wampserver.com/>
+* Download the installation file from <http://www.wampserver.com/> and

 * Open the installation file and follow the self-explanatory process to complete the download.